pkriens/pkriens.github.io/_posts/2017-07-07-JPMS-Modulepath.md

 ---
 layout: post
-title: JPMS: The Module Path
+title: JPMS, The Module Path
 description: The JPMS Module path is the replacement for the venerable -classpath and solve all its problems.
 comments: true
 ---